-From previous table 4 we can show that mean That the mean for most of the statements was not less than 3.463, this means that most of the respondents 'opinions are on the extent of agree to fully agree, which means the importance of electronic programs in the review.
+From Table 3 it can be seen that the mean for most of the statements was not less than 3.463, this means that most of the respondents 'opinions are on the extent of agree to fully agree, which means the importance of electronic programs in the review.
 We can show that mode was 5 or 3 for statements this means the response direction is to agree with these statements.
+It can be seen the availability of the elements of accounting information system is the development of the audit plan, one of the important things in the audit process that results in continuous success for the organization" was 3.5 4 this in the agree degree.
 The higher mean was to the fourth statement that "The availability of the elements of accounting information system provides control to plan the audit process that varies with the size and complexity of the audit" where 3.898.

-Descriptive Analysis for External Audit Process Quality
+Descriptive analysis for external audit process quality

-We can do the descriptive Analysis for this variable to achieve the mean, mode, and standard deviation, we were this test as follow:
+We can do the descriptive Analysis for this variable to achieve the mean, mode, and standard deviation; we were this test as follow:

-Descriptive Analysis for Planning audit process
+Descriptive analysis for planning audit process

-This test results were as Table 5.
+This test results were as Table 4.

-Table 5 RESULTS OF DESCRIPTIVE ANALYSIS FOR PLANNING AUDIT PROCESS The availability of the elements of AIS on External Audit Procedures 1.
-(The planning for audit process aspects) N Mean Mode Std.
+TABLE 4 RESULTS OF DESCRIPTIVE ANALYSIS FOR PLANNING AUDIT PROCESS Indicators N Valid Mean Mode Std.
 Deviation Variance The development of the comprehensive audit plan is one of the important things in the audit process that results in continuous success for the organization.
-3.5942 5.00 1.33195 1.774 Having AIS that provides guidance on planning and auditing data facilitates the audit process.
+67 3.5942 5.00 1.33195 1.774 Having AIS that provides guidance on planning and auditing data facilitates the audit process.
 67 3.0870 3.00 1.29182 1.669 Effective and well-built AIS in the organization that helps the administration to implement the planning process accurately.
-67 3.2174 3.00 1.22318 1.496 AIS provides control to plan the audit process that varies with the size and complexity of the audit, 67 2.9565 3.00 1.27688 1.630 The audit work is developed by a proper planning process that increase the auditor's confidence in the control systems, the lower the risk incidence 4.33 5.00 1.33458 1.581
+67 3.2174 3.00 1.22318 1.496 AIS provides control to plan the audit process that varies with the size and complexity of the audit, 67 2.9565 3.00 1.27688 1.630 The audit work is developed by a proper planning process that increase the auditor's confidence in the control systems, the lower the risk incidence 67 4.33 5.00 1.33458 1.581

-From previous table we can show that the mean for most of the statements was not less than 2.956, this means that most of the respondents 'opinions are on the extent of neutral, agree and fully agree, which means the importance of electronic programs in the Audit plan process.
+From Table 4 it can be seen that the mean for most of the statements was not less than 2.956, this means that most of the respondents 'opinions are on the extent of neutral, agree and fully agree, which means the importance of electronic programs in the Audit plan process.
 We can show that mean for "The availability of the elements of accounting information system is the development of the audit plan, one of the important things in the audit process that results in continuous success for the organization."
 Was 3.594 this in the agree degree.

-Descriptive Analysis how the role of applying AIS on the Audit testing procedures aspects.
+Descriptive analysis how the role of applying AIS on the Audit testing procedures aspects

-This test results were presented in Table 6
+This test results were presented in Table 5.